Choosing the right growth mentor for your business is an investment. It is not time or money but it pays off dividends in the long term.

-Even if you are not in a startup phase, you will benefit from a business growth mentor if you are:
+Even if you are not in the startup phase, you will benefit from a business growth mentor if:

 Once you have decided you can benefit from a growth mentor, it is time to think about developing a business growth mentorship.

 How to Choose a Growth Mentor

 Choosing a mentor can come down to something as simple as following a hunch or a referral.
 But you can broaden your choice if you keep in mind these ideas:

 1. Narrow down the selection to your industry.

 You can get the most value in terms of experience and expertise from someone who knows your industry historically and can make predictions about future trends.
 The growth mentor in this case has the specific know-how to address industry-related problems.
 Also, keep an eye to have a good vibe and rapport with this person.